-Teams can't connect new data sources to Blendo on their own.
+Teams can't add data connections to Blendo on their own.

-Blendo is best for data teams with a small selection of data sources that are looking for a no-code platform.
+Blendo is best for data science teams with a small selection of sources that are looking for a no-code platform.

 These are two other AWS data tools, in addition to Glue.
 AWS Data Pipeline helps import data, but doesn't have as many transformation options as Glue.
 Kinesis is designed for real-time and streaming data.

-Fivetran supports 160+ data sources, mostly focused around major applications.
+Fivetran supports 160+ sources, mostly focused around mainstream applications.
 It's a robust platform designed for enterprises.

 Integrate is a codeless platform with 200+ built-in integrations, focused around eCommerce.
 It uses templates to speed up new data integrations.

-Matillion is an all-in-one ELT data warehouse tool that supports 110+ data sources.
+Matillion is an all-in-one ELT data warehouse tool that supports 110+ source systems.
 It offers cloud-based and on-premise deployments.

 Looking for the best Redshift ETL tool?
 Give Portable a try.